ntokozodev/udemy-core-playpen/README.md

 If a change is persistence-specific, it belongs in `AuthPlaypen.Data`.

-### Core domain rules to preserve

-- Applications must have at least one scope.
-- Scopes can be global (`applications = []`) or app-specific.
-- Scope updates/deletes cannot orphan existing applications (zero effective scopes).
-- Redirect URI fields are valid only for `AuthorizationWithPKCE` clients.

 ## Where to find everything else

 - Architecture + boundaries: [docs/architecture.md](./docs/architecture.md)